 - Master's Degrees

-- If a student transfers units from a completed CGU master's degree to a new master's degree, the number of units that may count are based on the number of units required to complete the new master's degree:
+- If a student transfers units from a completed CGU master's degree to a new master's degree, the coursework credit that is applied to the new degree program must be documented using the Apply CGU Coursework to an Additional CGU Degree form.
+The number of units that may count are based on the number of units required to complete the new master's degree:

 - No more than 15 units may be transferred into master's requiring 60 units

 - No more than 10 into those requiring 48 units

 - No more than 6 into those requiring fewer than 48 units